“Transitions”

 How do we do that?
 One way is through learning.
 Learning how we do what we do and how we can improve what it is that we think we are doing; to be able to do what we want, and learning how we can make it more satisfying, not just for ourselves, but for our neighbors, no matter how far or how close.

 I like to think of Neil Armstrong, the first person to walk on the moon, as he famously said, “One small step for man, one giant leap for mankind.”
-How does that fit into this time and place?
+How does that sentiment fit into this time and place?
 What meaning does it offer?
 Does it still have relevance?